 Glass towels are also having the waffle weave pattern but the structure is tweaked more to clean than dry and gives a streak free clean.

-Suede towels are 100% lint-free super soft cloths with ultra-sonic cut edges and ideal for removing residue of coatings.
+Suede towels are 100% lint-free super soft cloths with ultra-sonic cut edges and ideal for applying ceramic coatings.

 Do not wash Microfiber products with fabric softener, fabric Softener will clog the micro-pours in the microfiber fabric that suck up water and dust.

 Do not use bleach, bleach will break down and erode the integrity of the split microfiber strands, your towels will lose their absorbency, and dust clinging ability, they will become rough and ineffective.

 Don’t dry too hot, microfiber is like a plastic.
 If you heat it up too much it will melt, and will lose cleaning effectiveness, machine wash up to 60 Degree is normally fine.

 Machine Wash in Warm Water with a Mild, Clean-Rinsing Liquid Detergent that is as Free of Dyes and Perfumes as Possible.